Gypsy and Traveller information

 If they are causing problems they will be moved on as soon as possible.
 In all cases, the site is visited and every effort made to make sure that the site is kept tidy and does not cause public health problems.
 This sometimes means that refuse collection facilities may be provided for this propose.

 Can the Council remove Gypsies/Travellers from their land immediately?

 No, the council must:

 - show the Gypsies/Travellers are on the land without consent

 - make enquiries regarding the general health, welfare and children’s education

 - ensure that the Human Rights Acts 1998 has been fully complied with

 - they must also follow a set procedure in terms of proving ownership of land and details of the UE that will enable them to obtain the necessary authority from the courts to order the site to be vacated

 How long will it take or the Gypsies/Travellers to be removed?

 Can the court refuse to grant the council an order to move Gypsies/Travellers on?

 Yes.
 If there is an reason for them to stay on the site, or if the court believes that the council have failed to make adequate enquiries regarding the general health and welfare of the people.
 The Council must try to find this out before going to court.

 What can the police do?

-The police will visit all sites reported to the.
-In certain circumstances (for example, where the Gypsies/Travellers have with them six or more vehicles), officer may use powers under Section 61 of the Criminal Justice and Public Order Act 1994.
+The police will visit all sites reported to them.
+In certain circumstances (for example, where the Gypsies/Travellers have with them six or more vehicles), an officer may use powers under Section 61 of the Criminal Justice and Public Order Act 1994.
 These powers will only be used in situations of serious criminality or public disorder not capable of being addressed by normal criminal legislation and in which the occupation of the land by way of trespass is a relevant factor.